polina-mokretsova/polina-mokretsova/README.md

 ## I'm Junior Data Analyst

-* 🔭 I’m currently looking for a job. Я сейчас нахожусь в поиске работы
+* 🔭 I’m currently looking for a job.
-* 🎓 I graduated from [Yandex Practicum](https://practicum.yandex.ru/) on the course "Data Analyst". Я окончила обучение в Яндекс Пракутикуме на курсе "Аналитик данных"
+* 🎓 I graduated from [Yandex Practicum](https://practicum.yandex.ru/) on the course "Data Analyst".
-* 🫶🏻 I like product and marketing analytics. # Мне интересна продуктовая и маркетинговая аналитика
+* 🫶🏻 I like product and marketing analytics.

 ### Connect with me